marcusts/Com.MarcusTS.SmartDI/README.md

-﻿# Finally, a DI Container Without The Fake "IOC" Swagger
+# Finally, a DI Container Without The Fake "IOC" Swagger

 ### _It's just dependency injection - that's all, folks_

 Modern programmers require some means of creating new classes out of other classes that are passed as parameters, and to do so in an elegant, seamless manner.
 Those new instances often require _caching_, especially if they are services or view models.
 The got-to solution for this challenge has been the mis-named and grossly mis-described _"IOC Container"_.
-In [another article](https://marcusts.com/2018/04/09/the-ioc-container-anti-pattern/), I explained why that is a bad idea.
 If we can't even name something accurately, it is time to reconsider it entirely.
 So I have done that here with the tool that all of us actually need: a DI _("Dependency Injection")_ Container.

 # What's So Smart About It?